kexiZeroing/kexiZeroing.github.io/src/posts/debugging-css.md

   }
   ```

+  > `getBoundingClientRect` returns a `DOMRect` object which is the smallest rectangle which contains the entire element, including its padding and border-width.
+The left, top, right, bottom, x, y, width, and height properties describe the position and size of the overall rectangle in pixels.
+Properties other than width and height are relative to the top-left of the viewport.

 - A long word or link can easily cause horizontal overflow (scrolling).
 The solution is to use `overflow-wrap: break-word`.
 It’s worth mentioning that the property has been renamed from `word-wrap` to `overflow-wrap`.

 - Flexbox doesn’t wrap by default, thus may cause horizontal scrolling.
 Always make sure to add `flex-wrap: wrap`.
 By default, flexbox stretch its child items to make them equal in height if the direction is set to `row`, and it makes them equal in width if the direction is set to `column`.